ecoiahq/content-ops-starter/content/pages/index.md

 sections:
   - type: GenericSection
     title:
-      text: Helping You to Drive Positive Impact.
+      text: Helping You Drive Positive Impact
       color: text-dark
       type: TitleBlock
     subtitle: ''
     text: >
-      We help mission-driven founders and organisations build scalable brands and impactful campaigns through strategic consultancy and creative solutions.
-Built on extensive experience across the broadcast media industry, we combine strategic thinking, cultural insight, and creative agility to amplify your initiative.
+      We deliver business consultancy, digital solutions, and creative production for organisations and individuals with a social mission.
+With a foundation in the UK broadcast media sector, combined with cultural insight, we provide you with advantageous steps to create lasting positive for people and the planet.
     actions:
       - label: Get started
         altText: ''